Constructing the relative Fukaya category: Abstract

 \section{Abstract}

-We give a definition of Seidel's `relative Fukaya category', for a smooth complex projective variety, under a semipositivity assumption.
+We give a definition of Seidel's `relative Fukaya category', for a smooth complex projective variety relative to a simple normal crossings divisor, under a semipositivity assumption.
 We use the Cieliebak--Mohnke approach to transversality via stabilizing divisors.
-Two features of our construction are noteworthy: that we work relative to a normal crossings divisor that supports an effective ample divisor but need not have ample components; and that our relative Fukaya category is linear over a certain ring of multivariate power series with \emph{integer} coefficients.
+Two features of our construction are noteworthy: that we work relative to a normal crossings divisor which supports an effective ample divisor but need not have ample components; and that our relative Fukaya category is linear over a certain ring of multivariate power series with \emph{integer} coefficients.